1

 With small publications, you will usually know the name of the editor.
 A small publication will often give more personal responses.

 Don’t assume that all slush readers are ignorant or starting out.
-It’s great experience and everyone should do it.
+It’s a great experience and everyone should do it.
 It’s a great education.
 You’ll see all the same things that writers do.
 The bigger reality is you have no way of telling who is rejecting you, unless they include their name in the email.
+That’s no excuse for you to be rude, because although you may not know who the editor is, they know who you are.

 Remember this is a small community.